 This still doesn’t t mean that you will automatically end up in jail for having some bubble gums, but these, and some other things are simply FORBIDDEN in Singapore.

-If in doubt, and thinking that you might have something of the forbidden items, better go to the RED CHANNEL at the airport arrival and declare whatever concerns you (the worst that can happen here is that you will be confiscated forbidden items).
+Thinking that you might have something of the forbidden items?.
+Better go to the RED CHANNEL at the airport arrival.
+Declare whatever concerns you (the worst that can happen here is that you will lose some item).

 While packing for our trip to Singapore, the night before the flight, we found ourselves in unexpected stress rather than a pleasant excitement before the trip.

 We were packing and unpacking all over again while reading endless internet stories about cases of people having all kinds of problems… almost always ending up in JAIL (internet tents to exaggerate here and there).

 The list of items that are ILLEGAL in Singapore is quite long so we decided not try our luck and, just in case, leave everything potentially problematic behind.